refinedev/refine/documentation/docs/migration-guide/router-provider.md

 ### Behavioral Changes in Routing

 Since **refine** doesn't create routes internally anymore, you will need to create your routes manually.
 In the previous versions, this also made **refine** responsible for authentication checks and redirections.
 With the new router provider, **refine** no longer handles these checks and redirections.
 You will need to handle them yourself such as redirecting to the `/login` page or 404 pages.
+This also means that the access control point in routes are now needed to be handled by the user.
+You can handle it using the `CanAccess` component or the `useCan` hook in your pages or as wrappers around your pages.

 You can find more information and examples in the documentation for each router.

 ## Using the New Router Providers